centrifugal/centrifugo/docs/content/deploy/docker.md

 docker run --ulimit nofile=65536:65536 -v /host/dir/with/config/file:/centrifugo -p 8000:8000 centrifugo/centrifugo centrifugo -c config.json
 ```

-Note that docker allows to set `nofile` limits in command-line arguments which is pretty important to handle lots of simultenious persistent connections.
+Note that docker allows to set `nofile` limits in command-line arguments which is pretty important to handle lots of simultenious persistent connections and not run out of open file limit.